compsysmed/academic-kickstart/content/post/splink_paper/index.md

 +++

+sPLINK (safe PLINK) allows the federated, privacy-preserving analysis of GWAS data.
+It works on distributed datasets without exchanging raw data and is robust against imbalanced phenotype distributions across cohorts.
+Federated and user-friendly analysis with sPLINK, thus, has the potential to replace meta-analysis as the gold standard for collaborative GWAS.
 The manuscript "sPLINK: A Federated, Privacy-Preserving Tool as a Robust Alternative to Meta-Analysis in Genome-Wide Association Studies" for the [sPLINK tool](/softress/splink/) is now available on *[bioRxiv](https://www.biorxiv.org/content/10.1101/2020.06.05.136382v1)*.